RomainCyr/zbxdyn/README.md

 Romain CYRILLE

 # LICENSE

 This file is part of zbxdynlacp.

-Zbxdynlacp is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+Zbxdyn is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-Zbxdynlacp is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Zbxdyn is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Zbxdynlacp.
+You should have received a copy of the GNU General Public License along with Zbxdyn.
 If not, see <http://www.gnu.org/licenses/>.